 Laundry stain removers are meant to be fully rinsed out in the wash, but it’s nearly impossible to rinse anything entirely out of your carpet without using heavy duty cleaning equipment.
 That’s why it’s important to use a carpet-specific stain remover, because you’ll get better results and do less damage to your carpeting.

-Another option is to use my favorite DIY solution for tackling tough carpet stains.
-You can learn all about it in this post!
+Another option is to use my favorite DIY solution for tackling tough carpet stains, which you can learn about in this post.

 4. Being Impatient

 If there’s one thing I’ve learned from experimenting with homemade cleaning and laundry solutions throughout the past decade, it’s that a little patience can go a long way!

 That’s why so many of my favorite cleaning and laundry tips that I’ve shared here on my blog involve some amount of wait time.
 Allowing cleaning products to “sit” gives them time to penetrate more deeply into messes and grime.

 So the next time you’re tackling a stubborn stain or a caked-on mess, remember that patience is a virtue and try letting it sit for a bit! :-)